-In addition to the technical aspects learned from performing regional blocks, you will become proficient in the perioperative management of patients undergoing regional anesthesia including preoperative evaluation, procedure-related sedation, intraoperative management, and postoperative care.
-Fellows will also learn to identify and manage inadequate or failed blocks using multiple analgesic and anesthetic modalities.
+In addition to the technical aspects learned from performing regional blocks, fellows become proficient in the perioperative management of patients undergoing regional anesthesia, including preoperative evaluation, procedure-related sedation, intraoperative management and postoperative care.
+Fellows also learn to identify and manage inadequate or failed blocks using multiple analgesic and anesthetic modalities.

-In addition to the education gained during clinical and research activities, you will have the opportunity to expand their understanding of the biological and clinical science of regional anesthesia through a variety of educational endeavors.
+In addition to the education gained during clinical and research activities, fellows have the opportunity to expand their understanding of the biological and clinical science of regional anesthesia through a variety of educational endeavors, including:

 - Cadaveric dissection